J4.x:Setting Up Your Local Environment

-With Joomla 4 we have changed the development process, it is no longer possible to clone the repository and have a usable Joomla installation.
-We follow here best practices and have implemented a build process for the CMS.
+With Joomla 4 we have changed the development process.
+It is no longer possible to clone the repository and have a usable Joomla installation.
+We follow best practices and implement a build process for the CMS.

-What you have to do to setup you dev environment depends on your operating system.
-We can not write documentation for any OS so you should answer your favorite search engine to find a HowTo.
+The steps to setup your development environment depend on your operating system.
+We can not write documentation for any OS so you should use your favorite search engine to find a HowTo.

 Linux and OSX users can set up the following bash alias by placing the following inside the ~/.bashrc file:

 alias jinstall="rm -rf administrator/templates/atum/css; rm -rf templates/cassiopeia/css; rm -rf media/; rm -rf node_modules/; rm -rf libraries/vendor/; composer install; npm ci; git checkout -- libraries/vendor/.htaccess"